ApprenticeofEnder/CUHacking-2025-CTF/README.md

-# CUHacking 2025 Cybersecurity Workshop and CTF
+# cuHacking 2025 Cybersecurity Workshop and CTF

+Infrastructure and source code for the Attack Proxies workshop at cuHacking 2025.

+## Requirements

+- Docker